genuinebeast/Python/README.md

 ## PYTHON NOTES

-This Repository contains consise notes of Python.
+This Repository contains concise notes on Python.
-It's my go to notes if i wonna revise the concepts. contains Basic Python syntax and OOPs.
+It's my go-to notes if I want to revise the concepts.
+This contains Basic Python syntax and OOPs.

-will be updating regularly with more notes from video lectures and stuffs.
+I will be updating it regularly with more notes from video lectures.